Sessile: A flower without a stalk. Example-Achyranthes

 Diadelphous: - With free anthers the filaments of stamens which are fused together to form two bundles is known as Diadelphous.
 E.g:-Pea.

 Polyadelphous: - With free anthers the filaments of stamens which are united to form a number of bundles is known as Polyadelphous.
-E.g:- Citrus.
+E.g:-

 Syngenesious: - Stamens untied by their anther but the filaments are free is known as Syngenesious.
 E.g:- Sonchus, sunflower.